Education in India

 (vi) other reliable sources such as preparatory materials, Reports of the Law Commission of India or other such bodies, etc. may be consulted.

-• A candidate shall be admitted to a particular examination provided he/she prosecutes a regular course of study prescribed for that particular examination in constituent or affiliated law colleges and secure at least 45% of marks in each paper in the internal evaluation and in compulsory clinical papers.
+• A candidate shall be admitted to an examination provided he/she prosecutes a regular course of study prescribed for that particular examination in constituent or affiliated law colleges and secures at least 45% of marks in each paper in the internal evaluation and in compulsory clinical papers.

-• A candidate shall have to submit a certificate from the Principal of the College concerned regarding his/her bonafides, satisfactory progress of studies and testifying to his/her good conduct and character.
+• A candidate shall have to submit a certificate from the Principal of the College concerned regarding his/her bonfires, satisfactory progress of studies, and testifying to his/her good conduct and character.

 Criteria for Passing the Semester Examination

-• In order to qualify in particular examination, a candidate shall have to obtain the minimum aggregate of 45% of marks and secure at least 40% of marks in each and every theory paper whether compulsory or optional and minimum of 45% marks in internal assessment.
+• To qualify examination, a candidate shall have to obtain a minimum aggregate of 45% of marks and secure at least 40% of marks in each theory paper whether compulsory or optional, and a minimum of 45% marks in internal assessment.

-• In Compulsory Clinical papers the total marks is divided between the theory and internal assessment as indicated in each individual paper.
-The different clinical program in the internal examination shall consist of program like Project Work / Project Assignment or Report/Mid-semester Tests/Legal-Aid camp/Moot Court Exercise/Seminar /dissertation etc and viva voce examination which will be completed within four months from the date of admission in that particular semester.
+• In Compulsory Clinical papers, the total marks are divided between the theory and internal assessment as indicated in each individual paper.
+The different clinical programs in the internal examination shall consist of a program like Project Work / Project Assignment or Report / Mid-semester Tests / Legal-Aid camp / Moot Court Exercise / Seminar/dissertation etc. and viva voce examination which will be completed within four months from the date of admission in that semester.

 • Scaling of the internal marks will be arranged by the Controller of Examinations, wherever deemed necessary.